dan-subic/ratbags/docs/src/extras/faq.md

 </details>

 ## How is turn order decided?
 Some games rely on "Initiative" to determine who goes first when combat begins.
-In **Cairn**, the PCs must each make a **DEX save** in order to act before their opponents.
+In **Ratbags!**, the PCs must each make a **DEX save** in order to act before their opponents.
 After that round has been concluded, the two "sides" each take turns attacking, their individual members acting in whatever order they wish.
 In some cases a **DEX save** may _not_ be necessary, especially when the PC or NPC was on guard or ready for an attack.

 <details markdown="block">
   <summary>